Presidential Communications Office

-The Presidential Communications Group, or simply the Communications Group, is the collective name for the offices within the Office of the President of the Philippines and refers to the position of the Secretary of Presidential Communications Office formerly known as Office of the Press Secretary and the Secretary of the Presidential Communications Operations Office (PCOO).
-The office of the presidential spokesperson was previously under the Communications Group.
+The Presidential Communications Office (PCO), formerly known as the Presidential Communications Group (PCG), is the lead communications arm of the Office of the President of the Philippines that is tasked with communicating the administration's messages and the executive branch of government.
+The office is headed by the Presidential Communications Secretary.

-The Communications Group is primarily responsible for planning, programming, and coordinating the activities that will most effectively collect information about what is happening in the Executive branch of the government, and getting this information to the media.
-The Group's other role is to help Filipinos understand government policies and programs, and to shore up support for them.
+The PCO, together with the Presidential Communications Development and Strategic Planning Office, was previously under the Presidential Communications Group.

+The PCO is responsible for conveying the president's messages and the administration's policies to the public.
+Its vision is to be the leading source of government information, aiming to create an informed and empowered citizenry.
+To achieve this, the PCO works closely with key stakeholders, ensuring the effective dissemination of information through various media platforms.
+It plays a vital role in developing and managing the president's strategic communications, ensuring a unified message from the government.

-Presidential Spokesperson
+Presidential spokesperson

 The Presidential Spokesperson spoke on behalf of the President about matters of public interest.
-Considering the restricted level of access that the media has to the Chief Executive, the Spokesperson was expected to be the primary source of presidential directives in the absence of the President of the Philippines.
+Considering the restricted level of access that the media has to the Chief Executive, the spokesperson was expected to be the primary source of presidential directives in the absence of the President of the Philippines.

-The Presidential Spokesperson was not subject to confirmation by the Commission on Appointments, and did not have any specific item or template in government.
+The presidential spokesperson was not subject to confirmation by the Commission on Appointments, and did not have any specific item or template in government.

-The position was last occupied by the Secretary of the Presidential Communications Operations Office Martin Andanar in an acting capacity due to the resignation of Harry Roque, while the Assistant to the Presidential Spokesperson was Atty.
-Kris Roman of the Duterte administration.
-During the administration of President Bongbong Marcos, the office was abolished and all its personnel, equipment and functions were transferred to the office of the Press Secretary then headed by Trixie Cruz-Angeles.
+The position was last occupied by the secretary of the Presidential Communications Operations Office, Martin Andanar, in an acting capacity due to the resignation of Harry Roque, while the Assistant to the presidential spokesperson was Kris Roman of the Duterte administration.
+During the administration of President Bongbong Marcos, the office was abolished and all its personnel, equipment and functions were transferred to the office of the press secretary then headed by Trixie Cruz-Angeles.

-On December 2022, Daphne Oseña-Paez was appointed as the Presidential Communications Office Press Briefer, a position created only for briefings for the Malacañang Press Corps in the New Executive Building.
-All press conferences that includes President Bongbong Marcos is personally moderated a by the PCO Secretary.
+In December 2022, Daphne Oseña-Paez was appointed as the Presidential Communications Office Press Briefer, a position created only for briefings for the Malacañang Press Corps in the New Executive Building.
+All press conferences that includes President Bongbong Marcos is personally moderated by the PCO Secretary.